On this page you will find information and resources about Hirschsprung's Disease.

 What is a stoma?

-A stoma is formed during surgery to make an opening on to the abdomen (tummy) which allows stool (poo) to flow out
+A stoma is an opening on to the abdomen (tummy) which allows stool (poo) to flow out.
+It is formed during surgery.

 What does it look like?